yhli1016/Pmod/README.md

 2. Conflicting modules of the targets are unloaded.
 3. Unusable modules due to conflicts with modules to load are unloaded.
 4. Unusable modules due to dependency on modules to unload are unloaded.
-5. Modules that have conflicts with modules to unload are reloaded.
-6. Modules that have dependencies on modules to load are reloaded.

 When unloading specified targets, the following operations are triggered:

 1. Prerequisites of the targets that are not required by any loaded modules are unloaded.
 2. Unusable modules due to dependency on modules to unload are unloaded.
-3. Modules that have conflicts with modules to unload are reloaded.
-4. Modules that have dependencies on modules to load are reloaded.

 The automatically mode are enabled by default.
-Append '-f' or '--force_no_auto' to the command-line parameters if you don't like this feature.
+Append '-f' or '--force\_no\_auto' to the command-line parameters if you don't like this feature.
 Keep in mind that the loaded modules may be not usable as it seems to be in this case.